 NB the first node in the story must be titled: "Start"

-The end of the node is three equals signs on a new line. i.e
+The end-of-node is three equals signs on a new line. i.e

 ===